Liftric/dependency-track-companion-plugin/README.md

 - `parentUUID`: *Optional* - Used for creating in a parent project
 - `parentName`: *Optional* - Used for creating in a parent project
 - `parentVersion`: *Optional* - Used for creating in a parent project
+- `ignoreErrors`: *Optional* - Used for ignore errors during upload to prevent build failures (default: false)
+- `disableStrictTLS`: *Optional* - Used for disabling strict TLS checking for ex. self-signed certificates (default: false)

 #### generateVex